 Why did you want to be Director of IHPME?

 The first reason was that I recognized we were at a critical juncture in terms of enormous opportunity in terms of being able to add to our faculty complement and very exciting emergent areas of research and training.
 I saw the Institute as uniquely well placed to take advantage of those research and training opportunities.
-Having been part of IHPME for a long time, and having previously served as Health Services Research Program Director, I thought that I had internalized its values and I could, along with colleagues, be part of the process of ensuring we maintain and build on the position of excellence that we’ve occupied to this point.
+Having been part of IHPME for a long time, and having previously served as Health Systems Research Program Director, I thought that I had internalized its values and I could, along with colleagues, be part of the process of ensuring we maintain and build on the position of excellence that we’ve occupied to this point.

 I also felt there was an opportunity to increase the diversity of faculty, staff and students that were engaged with and part of the Institute.
 This is vital to attract truly excellent people and for us to ensure that we’re relevant and remain at the top of our game.
 Like many of us, I grew up in a very multiracial, multiethnic community and that has been a very enriching and privileged experience for me.
 We live in one of the most diverse cities on earth and our Institute should reflect those values and draw on that richness to the fullest extent possible.

 What is the most challenging aspect of being a leader?

 Ensuring that I’m engaging as fully as possible with everyone.
 I’ve always believed that the most important function of a leader is to catalyze the talent of the people in the group that they are leading.
 We have a diverse community of people—different stakeholders, faculty, students—and maintaining ongoing engagement to ensure that I’m hearing all of the voices all of the time is something that I think is very important.